SCHOLARSHIPS AND FUNDING OPPORTUNITIES

 The center awards several $1,000 Rammrath Scholarships to MBA students participating in a VSB-sponsored international program each year.

-Qualified MBA International Programs Include elective immersions and the Global Practicum Capstone for flex track students only.
+Qualified MBA International Programs Include elective immersions and the Global Practicum Capstone.
+Fast Track students are not eligible for this scholarship.

 - No employer funding support